 Jeremiah 15:15-21 and Psalm 26:1-8

-These are abstract texts with complex vocabulary and ideas.
+As I have worked through the lectionary texts a second time, I really have tried to offer something about each one.
+But there are a few that I simply don’t see reading with children.
+These are among them.
+They carry an abstract message in complex vocabulary and ideas.
 Even with the adults they are most likely to be read as support for the gospel or epistle.
-In this case I would focus on the primary texts with the children.
+So, I would focus on the primary texts with the children.
 They may hear a meaningful phrase here and there in these texts.

-' The items on Paul’s to do list for Christians are appropriate for children but the list is too long and wordy to keep their attention.
+> The items on Paul’s to do list for Christians are appropriate for children but the list is too long and wordy to keep their attention.
 They need a streamlined child’s version.
 Below is my attempt at it in short phrases and in single words on a poster.
-Give each child a poster.
+Give each child a small poster (maybe with magnetic tape on the back so it can be put on the refrigerator door?).
 Walk through it using the phrases to embellish the single words.
 Admit that doing all these things is not easy.
 The reason doing them is so hard is that they require us to think about other people and their wants and needs rather than just our own wants and needs.
 That is why they are on a cross – because when we pay attention to others we are being like Jesus.
 Give the posters out just before the reading of the text.
 Encourage children to decorate their poster while they listen to the sermon and to find a place to hang it or stuff it where they will see it often.

 Love one another.